Our holiday guide to Kirkcudbright, an artists' town in Dumfries & Galloway

 Pronounced as Kir-Coo-Brie, this is a friendly town with colourful houses, independent shops and galleries, a marina, harbour and magnificent castle ruins overlooking the bustling high street.

 Kirkcudbright has been renowned as an artists' town since the 1830s when several famous artists ( Jessie M. King, E.A.
 Hornel and Charles Oppenheimer to name a few) relocated here from Glasgow.
 This association is celebrated and local artists and galleries thrive in the town today.
 There is plenty to experience for art lovers, the Tolbooth Art Centre is open all year and a good place to research the history of art in the town.
-There are modern galleries (Harbour Cottage, The Whitehouse and High Street galleries) and open studio events in Kirkcudbright – most notably Spring Fling over 3 days in May and the four day Arts & Crafts Trail at the end of July/early August.
+There are modern galleries (Harbour Cottage, The Whitehouse and High Street galleries) and open studio events in Kirkcudbright – most notably Spring Fling over 3 days in May and the four day Arts & Crafts Trail from Friday 4th - Monday 7th August.
 Broughton House & Garden is a National Trust for Scotland museum of E.A.
 Hornel’s life and work, the Georgian house is situated a short walk from the harbour car park and has a beautiful garden to enjoy from April - October.

 Kirkcudbright is also a harbour town; scallop and lobster fishing revolutionised the town's fishing industry in the 1960s.
 Kirkcudbright has a successful scallop processing plant which is one of the town's largest employers.
 It's interesting to watch the trawlers in the port as they prepare for their next trip.
 Most of the skippers sell their catch to local processors and outlets so if you enjoy seafood you can sample some of the finest produce in the local restaurants and takeaways or buy some to prepare at your holiday cottage at Orroland.